ewang333/AIlure--KWK-App/README.md

 # AIlure--KWK-App
 This repository contains the code I used to make my app for the KWK and Deloitte Sustainability and AI Challenge.
+About AIlure:
+AIlure is focused on educating users on the positive solutions AI can create to promote sustainable fashion and empowering users to take action to reduce negative environmental impact.
+This app includes an education hub that educates users on fashion's environmental impact, AI's ability to optimize supply chains and contribute to circular fashion, as well as a feature to help users find nearby donation centers and feature that gives users upcycling ideas, tutorials, and fabric information related to the environment to encourage users to contribute to a greener future.
+The color palette, fun animations, multiple interactive features, and navigation bar all make the app user-friendly, engaging, and easy to use.